 It's also possible that the Huawei P10 will launch in both flat and curved varieties, if the leaked image above, spotted on Weibo, is accurate.
 This shows the curved version, but a flat model was shared by the same source, suggesting we could see both.

-TechRadar’s take: A jump to QHD would make sense to help the P10 stand out from its predecessors and stand up to rivals, while 5.5-inch displays have become the new normal, so a jump in size is also likely.
-We're less convinced by the move to a curved screen though.
+TechRadar’s take: A jump to QHD would make sense to help the P10 stand out from its predecessors and stand up to rivals, while 5.5-inch displays have become the new normal, so a jump in size is also likely, and Huawei has already launched a curved phone, so there's every chance it will add curves to its flagship.

 Huawei P10 design